 A doctor may agree for you to obtain your medication without always having to make an appointment.
 You can order a prescription for any such medication by:

-- Post: enclosing the order slip from your previous prescription (marking the medication you require) together with a stamped, addressed envelope, unless you want to collect the prescription from the surgery or a pharmacy.
+- Post: enclosing the order slip from your previous prescription (marking the medication you require).

 - In person: Again, using the order slip from your previous prescription and marking the medication you require.